-- Time: 8:30- 10 minutes - Time violations (30) second grace period-10:30 can place first.
-10:35 cannot) (deduct points for any significant deviation from optimal time frame). - Focused on topic - Organized and information with support of sources. - Should educate and entertain - Visual aids are engaging and have smooth delivery - Your opinion on the topic should not influence the ranking.
+- Time: 8:30-10 minutes - Time violations should not place first (30 second grace period-10:30 can place first, 10:35 cannot). - Focused on topic - Organized and factual information with support of sources. - Should educate and entertain - Visual aids are engaging and have smooth delivery - Your opinion on the topic should not influence the ranking.

-Storvtelling (STY)
+Storytelling (STY)